-Character: Hell’s Kitchen is a busy mesh of tourists, theaters, restaurants – and locals.
-The area’s nickname, which dates to the 1880s, is believed to be referring to the terrible riots that used to take place in the overcrowded tenements of the area when factories dominated the west side.
-Hell’s Kitchen (which is also known as Clinton) began to improve (or, to put it another way, gentrify) soon after the first efforts to clean up Times Square in the late 20th century.
+Character: Hell’s Kitchen (also known as Clinton) is a busy mesh of tourists, theaters, restaurants... and locals.
+The area’s nickname, which dates to the 1880s, is believed to be referring to the terrible riots that took place in the area's overcrowded tenements, back when factories dominated the west side.
+Hell’s Kitchen’s reputation began to improve (or, seen in a less favorable light, the area began to gentrify) simultaneously with the efforts to improve (Disneyfy?)
+Time Square.

+The area tends to be busy at all hours.
 Aside from the bustling tourist attractions and Theater Row, Hell’s Kitchen boasts "Restaurant Row" (West 46th St, between 8th and 9th Avenue), where one can find almost any culinary delight imaginable.
 Ninth Avenue is a busy walk of shops, cafes and galleries.
-West 51st St, with its brownstones and quaint row homes, studded with Parisian-style cafes and bars evokes a French flavor.
-The area tends to be busy at all hours.
+West 51st St, with its brownstones and quaint row homes, is studded with Parisian-style cafes and bars evokes a French flavor.

 Apartments & Real Estate